OffchainLabs/arbitrum-token-bridge/README.md

    1. First, make sure you have a Nitro test node running.
 Follow the instructions [here](https://docs.arbitrum.io/node-running/how-tos/local-dev-node).

       Use the following command to run your test nodes locally for our tests.
+You may omit `--l3node --l3-token-bridge` if you don't intend on testing Orbit chains.

       ```bash
       ./test-node.bash --init --no-simple --tokenbridge --l3node --l3-token-bridge